ye-kyaw-thu/myUDTree/README.md

 - DTree parsing experiments for Myanmar language

 ## Citation

+If you want to use myUDTree JPTDP models or myUDTree corpus in your research and we'd appreciate if you use the following reference:

 Zar Zar Hlaing, Ye Kyaw Thu, Thepchai Supnithi and Ponrudee Netisopakul, "Graph-based Dependency Parser Building for Myanmar Language", In Proceedings of the 17th International Joint Symposium on Artificial Intelligence and Natural Language Processing (iSAI-NLP 2022), Nov 5 to 7, 2022, Chiang Mai, Thailand, pp. xx-xx. [to appear], [[Slide]](https://github.com/ye-kyaw-thu/papers/blob/master/iSAI-NLP2022/9510_Graph-basedDependencyParserBuildingforMyanmarLanguage.pdf)